The US plan obviously considers, to begin with, the prospect of sending urgent military supplies to troops anywhere on the planet in minutes.

 Cargo Rockets: Is the Idea Technically Feasible?
 Yes.
 Is it practicable?
 It depends.

-Many factors are in favor, and on a technical level the Pentagon's idea of using cargo rockets for expeditions is perfectly feasible.
-Costs and realization times, however, are by no means obvious and easy, and this could make the idea impractical, or completely impractical.
+Many factors are in favor, and on a technical level the Pentagon's idea of using cargo rockets for shipments is perfectly feasible.
+Costs and production times, however, are by no means obvious and easy, and this could make the idea impractical, or completely impractical.

 A rocket taking off from Vandenberg Air Force Base in Southern California could theoretically enter low Earth orbit and re-enter the atmosphere virtually anywhere on the planet.

 Missile travel would have staggering implications, primarily for military transport.
 A C-17 Globemaster III heavy transport flying at 500 miles per hour, for example, takes 12 hours to get from California to Okinawa, Japan, an island practically on the doorstep of China (why did this just come to mind?).